 Nobody likes spending money that they don’t have to spend, but with each of these costs, you can see what you’re getting in return.
 When you are analysing your business costs, though, you could be forgiven for thinking, “why do you need construction insurance?” – particularly if you’ve never had to make a claim.
 It can seem like money being spent without you getting anything back in return.

-So, why do you really need construction insurance?
+So, why do you really need construction public liability insurance?

 Even if you have never had an accident in the past, that doesn’t mean that an accident won’t happen in the future.
 Nobody is perfect, and some accidents are inevitable in any case.
 And some of those accidents could lead to large, potentially unaffordable unexpected costs.

 Compensation claims made by people who have been injured due to your activities can easily cost hundreds of thousands of pounds, for instance.
 A claim of that magnitude could result in an uninsured business facing bankruptcy.

 It is also possible that your own property, property that you have hired in, or your work in progress could be damaged or stolen.
 Because a lot of building work happens out in the open, the risk of property being damaged by storm or flood is high, and due to the fact that construction work can involve the use of heat, the risk of accidental fire damage is high.
 In addition, property in the open has a higher chance of being vandalised or stolen.

 You might find that you are unable to work due to an injury or illness.
 Because there isn’t sick pay for self-employed people in the same way that there is for conventional employees, you need personal accident & sickness insurance to replace your lost wages if you’re unable to work, so there’s one less thing to worry about during your period of incapacitation.

 Some types of insurance are a legal requirement.